Skip to content

 • IDENTIFICATION_ORIGINATION: Triggered when the identification origination status changes and the payload includes the signing_id and/or identification_id, needed to trigger the identification flow.

 • PERSON_CHANGED: One or more attributes of the person object changed.
-Contains only person_id and no payload.

 • PERSON_DELETED: Solaris deletes all personal data related to the given person from its system according to GDPR regulations.
 You are legally required to delete all personal information related to the customer specified in the payload as soon as you receive this webhook notification.